 The operation of the solar facility would result in minimal impacts due to operation activities such as facility inspections, repairs to panels, and periodic mowing.
-However, a minor reduction in new GHG emissions is expected as the emissions-free power generated by the solar facility would reduce the need for power that would otherwise be generated in part by fossil fuels.
+To further reduce emissions during the operational phase, SRC will evaluate the use of electric power lawn and portable earthmoving equipment.
+A minor reduction in new GHG emissions is expected as the emissions-free power generated by the solar facility would reduce the need for power that would otherwise be generated in part by fossil fuels.
 This reduction would result in minor beneficial impacts to air quality (TVA, 2019).
 The solar facility would be part of the cleaner, lower-emitting generating portfolio described in the 2019 IRP (TVA, 2019).
 While the reductions in air pollutants and CO2 emissions attributable to the solar facility would be relatively minor, they would be a component of TVA's projected significant overall reductions, the associated beneficial impacts to air quality, and the reduced impacts from climate change.